Raoni Metuktire: International Ambassador for the preservation of the forest and Amazonian people's culture

 French president Jacques Chirac declared Raoni a living symbol of the fight for the protection of the environment.
 Since 1989, the Kayapo leader has traveled to many places in the world, including the northeastern parts of Quebec, Canada, to visit the Innu people in August 2001; and to Japan in May 2007.
 His messages were particularly well received in European countries such as France, which he visited in 2000, 2001 and 2003.

 Isolated from the rest of the world until the twentieth century, the indigenous peoples of the Xingu region have fought to orally preserve their traditions for countless generations.
 Raoni found ways to connect these cultures with the world, while keeping appropriate stoicism, distance and dignity.
 Although he meets with prominent people in many countries, he lives in a simple hut and owns nothing.
 The gifts he receives are always redistributed.

 During his media appearances, he is almost always seen wearing a wreath of yellow feathers and arrayed with Kayapo earrings and necklaces.
 He is easily recognizable with his lip plate that stretches his lower lip.
 Subsequent generations have not kept this tradition; Raoni is one of the last men to wear a lower lip plate.

 In September 2011, Chief Raoni was made an honorary citizen of Paris by Paris mayor Bertrand Delanoë, and received the medal of the French National Assembly from Nicolas Perruchot of France's National Assembly.
 In 2019, a group of environmentalists and anthropologists put his name forward as a candidate for the 2020 Nobel Peace Prize for his lifetime defense of the forest.

-In a September 2021 interview with the magazine Paris Match, Raoni expressed interest in continuing his advocacy, even at his advanced age: "All those people, with the help of current government, have already planned to deforest it all.
-I will not let them do (...)
-So, I will continue the fight and we must thing with our friends to set up a new campaign."
+In a September 2021 interview with the magazine Paris Match, Raoni expressed interest in continuing his advocacy, even at his advanced age: "All those people, with the help of the current government, have already planned to deforest it all.
+I will not let them do it. (...)
+So, I will continue the fight and we must work with our friends to set up a new campaign."